06 18 suneja five ways to deliver more equitable care header

 Five Ways to Deliver More Equitable Care

-Huntsman radiation oncologist and population health scientist Gita Suneja shares five practical steps health sciences educators, researchers, and clinicians can take toward delivering more equitable care today.
+Huntsman radiation oncologist and population health scientist Gita Suneja, and maternal-fetal medicine specialist and racial, ethnic, and geographic disparities researcher Micelle Debbink, share five practical steps health sciences educators, researchers, and clinicians can take toward delivering more equitable care today.

 This may be the single most important thing we can do to ensure a more equitable future.
-A workforce made up of people from many different races, cultures, religions and backgrounds can provide higher quality care to patients.
-Studies show people feel more comfortable receiving care from nurses, physicians and providers who are from a similar background.
+A workforce comprised of people from many different races, cultures, religions, geographic regions, and backgrounds can provide higher quality care to patients.
+Numerous studies show that a diverse workforce increases creativity, productivity, and flexibility in the workplace.
+Studies also show people feel more comfortable receiving care from providers who are from a similar background.
 A diverse workforce can also better recognize issues that may be affecting different populations of people.

-Community engagement is more than just education at health fairs.
-It means giving community members a seat at the table, such as inviting them to join advisory boards.
-It means listening to the community’s needs and finding a way to be an equal partner with existing organizations.
+Community engagement means giving community members a seat at the table, such as inviting them to join advisory boards.
+It means listening to the community’s needs and finding ways to be equal partners with existing organizations who understand the needs, concerns, and solutions in their communities.

 We can only improve when we hold each other accountable.
-When evaluating grants, reviewing papers or looking at studies that include race, look for mentions of racism in the discussion section.
-Comment on that and ask the investigator to include information on racism.
-Be vocal.
-Ensure others are also thinking about health inequities in your community.
+When evaluating grants, reviewing papers or looking at studies that are examining race, look for mentions of racism.

 Inclusive language acknowledges diversity in respectful and sensitive ways.
 Using this language in your practice, in your lab and in your studies impact how people see our work.
 It makes patients feel more welcome, improve their engagement and empower them to be a partner in their healthcare.

 Taking these five steps within your lab or your clinic can help shift equity in healthcare and increase justice in your community.
-Some changes will happen quickly; others will take time, but making these efforts is always worth it.
+Some changes will happen quickly; others will take time, but making these efforts will bring us closer to health equity.

 The Power of Inclusive Language